Wesleyan-Media-Project/ad_goal_classifier/README.md

    install.packages("tidyr")
    ```

-3. In order to successfully run each R script, you must first set your working directory.
-You can achieve this by adding the line `setwd("your/working/directory")` to the top of the R scripts, replacing `"your/working/directory"` with whatever directory you are running from.
+3. In order to successfully run each R script you must first set your working directory.
+You can do so by adding the line `setwd("your/working/directory")` to the top of the R scripts, replacing `"your/working/directory"` with whatever directory you are running from.
 Additionally, make sure that the locations to which you are retrieving input files and/or sending output files are accurate.

-4. In order to execute an R script, you can run the following code from your command-line, replacing `file.R` with the necessary file name/location:
+4. In order to execute an R script you can run the following command from your terminal from within the directory of the script replacing `file.R` with the file name of the script you want to run:

    ```bash
    Rscript file.R
    ```

-### 2. Install Python and Packages
+### 2.2 Install Python and Packages

 1. First, make sure you have [Python](https://www.python.org/) installed.
 The scripts use Python (3.9.16).